llvm-return-stack/return-stack/README.md

 ### Building and Executing Protected Binaries

+**Note** that executing return-stack enabled programs requires a Linux kernel version of 3.17 or later.
+This is because the return stack runtime (which is part of LLVM’s Compiler-RT) depends on the glibc wrapper `getrandom()`.
+The runtime can be made compatible with older kernels by removing this dependency (at getting random bits another way).

 To build return stack-enabled executables and libraries, simply use the previously built Clang with the compiler option `-fsanitize=return-stack`.